jacobcode01/ChurnLabs/README.md

 <hr>

 ## Impact
-- Optimized decision threshold to boost recall from 80% to ~90%, accepting a precision drop (52% → 43%) to catch more churners.
+- Boosted recall from 80% to ~90% via threshold tuning, trading precision (52% → 43%) to prioritize catching churners over minimizing false alarms.
-- Validated on a held-out test set with a train/test gap of ≤ 0.03, confirming consistent performance on unseen customers.
+- Validated on a held-out test set with a train/test gap of ≤ 0.03 across all metrics, confirming consistent performance on unseen customers.
-- Proactive churn flagging gives retention teams to reach high-risk customers with targeted offers before they cancel.
+- Early churn signals enable retention teams to intervene with targeted offers before high-risk customers cancel, reducing revenue loss.

 <hr>